-Actions and Performances 📌 Initiatives for Promoting Healthier Bodies and Minds At the OLC Group, we create a work environment to encourage each employee's efforts to promote their own health and offer a diverse range of initiatives for this.
-At our Healthcare Center, occupational-health physicians and public health nurses are on duties at all times to provide health consultation service.
+At the OLC Group, we create a work environment to encourage employee efforts to promote their own health and offer a diverse range of initiatives for this.

+At our Healthcare Center, occupational-health physicians and public health nurses are on duty at all times to provide health consultation services.
 For regular employees, the Center also conducts physical health exams and mental health check-ups to monitor employees' health and take timely actions.

+Major Initiatives

-Major Initiatives 🛠 \star \star Initiative Details Monitoring employees' health Periodical physical exams for all regular employees Ensuring early detection and preventing aggravation Health exams and follow-up care One-on-one guidance by occupational-health physicians Health guidance by public health nurses Raising health awareness No-smoking seminarsMeasures against passive smoking Promoting mental health Stress tests Self-care seminars Providing managers with feedback on organizational assessment and guidance on improving workplace environment for mental health management of subordinates Health consultation by medical staff In-house mental health consultation service Arrangement of counseling by outside counselors
+Initiative Details Monitoring employees' health Periodical physical exams for all regular employees Ensuring early detection and preventing aggravation Health exams and follow-up care One-on-one guidance by occupational-health physicians Health guidance by public health nurses Raising health awareness No-smoking seminarsMeasures against passive smoking Promoting mental health Stress tests Self-care seminars Providing managers with feedback on organizational assessment and guidance on improving the workplace environment for mental health management of subordinates Health consultation by medical staff In-house mental health consultation service Arrangement of counseling by outside counselors